briis/smartweather/README.md

 # //Smart Weather

-## This repository is now Archieved and will no longer be maintained.
+## This repository is now Archived and will no longer be maintained.
 There is now a new Custom Integration replacing this called [WeatherFlow Weather](https://github.com/briis/hass-weatherflow).
 Please use this Integration instead.

 ![WeatherFlow Logo](https://github.com/briis/hass-SmartWeather/blob/master/images/weatherflow.png)<br>